Traditional IRA: Overview

 An author described the traditional IRA in 1982 as "the biggest tax break in history".
 The IRA is held at a custodian institution such as a bank or brokerage, and may be invested in anything that the custodian allows (for instance, a bank may allow certificates of deposit, and a brokerage may allow stocks and mutual funds).
 Unlike the Roth IRA, the only criterion for being eligible to contribute to a traditional IRA is sufficient income to make the contribution.
-However, the best provision of a traditional IRA — the tax-deductibility of contributions — has strict eligibility requirements based on income, filing status, and availability of other retirement plans (mandated by the Internal Revenue Service).
-Transactions in the account, including interest, dividends, and capital gains, are not subject to tax while still in the account, but upon withdrawal from the account, withdrawals are subject to federal income tax (see below for details).
-This is in contrast to a Roth IRA, in which contributions are never tax-deductible, but qualified withdrawals are tax free.
-The traditional IRA also has more restrictions on withdrawals than a Roth IRA.
-With both types of IRA, transactions inside the account (including capital gains, dividends, and interest) incur no tax liability.
+Contributions are tax-deductible but with eligibility requirements based on income, filing status, and availability of other retirement plans (mandated by the Internal Revenue Service).
+Transactions and profits in the account are not taxed.
+Withdrawals are subject to federal income tax (see below for details), and have more restrictions than a Roth IRA.

+This is in contrast to a Roth IRA, in which contributions are never tax-deductible, transactions and profits inside the account are not taxed, but qualified withdrawals are tax free.

 According to IRS pension/retirement department as of July 13, 2009, traditional IRAs (originally called Regular IRAs) were created in 1975 and made available for tax reporting that year as well.
 The original contribution amount in 1975 was limited to $1,500 or 15% of the wages/salaries/tips reported on line 8 of Form 1040 (1975).

 Annual traditional IRA contributions are limited as follows:

 Since 2009, contribution limits have been assessed for potential increases based on inflation.